-It is a language created from blending words from several different cultures including Chinese, Japanese, and Portuguese.
+It is a language created from blending words from several different cultures including Chinese, Japanese, and Portu-Let's Talk Pidgin guese.
 In order to be able to communicate with each other and the English-speaking plantation owners, a common language developed that borrowed words, phrases, intonations, and grammatical structures from these 4 different languages.